San Francisco Acupuncture for Stress, Anxiety and Depression. How can acupuncture possibly help anxiety? How can needles make me feel better?

 For example, when we are startled by the growl of a dog, there is an almost instantaneous increase in heart rate, all senses are tuned in, and we’re suddenly full of energy and able to either run in a panic or fight off an attack.
 This is a result of the sympathetic nervous system.
 But this sudden surge of energy comes at a price.
 Energy is diverted from regenerative functions of the body.
 Functions that are not required in the short term for the “fight or flight” are suspended.
 No digestion, reproduction, or immune functions (why fight a cold if you aren’t going to live another hour?) are undertaken.

-So imagine if the sympathetic arm of the nervous system and elevated cortisol are allowed to be turned on indefinitely.
+So imagine if the sympathetic arm of the nervous system was triggered on an ongoing basis.
 You would see myopathy and fatigue (from being in overdrive), hypertension (from cardiac stimulation), ulceration and digestive disorders (from digestion being a low priority), infertility, amenorrhea, decreased libido (from decreased reproduction), increased disease risk (decreased immunity), and neuron death (brain damage.) in fact, the above are some of the side effects of prolonged stress.

 What is the evidence for stress and disease?